TeoJJ22/Wolt-Submission-2024/README.md

 # Installation and Running the Application
 - Make sure you have Node.js and npm installed on your local machine.

-- Install dependecies
-  npm i
+- Install dependecies: npm i

-- Run the Application
+- Run the Application: npm start
-  npm start

 - The application is available on 'localhost:3000' (confirm the port from terminal)